 One important reason is the hours restrictions that W-2 workers and their employers must obey.
 A W-2 CRNA typically works an eight-hour shift, because overtime pay requires a 50 percent wage premium beyond eight hours.
 Since many rural hospitals are struggling financially, it is rare that a CRNA will be asked to work beyond their regular shift, because the hospital is unable to absorb that additional cost.

 This restriction has resulted in fewer CRNAs coming to California to work as they stand to earn much less since they can only work for fewer hours.
-This restriction also disrupts care continuity, as someone may end up being treated by a different anesthesiologist than the one they started with.
-This might pose a significant risk to a patient if subsequent anesthesiologists are not as familiar with the patient’s medical details.
+This restriction also disrupts care continuity, as someone may end up being treated by a different anesthesiologist than the one they started with, which potentially poses a significant risk to a patient if subsequent anesthesiologists are not as familiar with the patient’s medical details.

-California, generally already faces a shortage of anesthesiologists, a problem which is acute in rural areas as most anesthesiologists choose to live in major urban areas.
+What’s worse is that California already faces a shortage of anesthesiologists, a problem that is acute in rural areas as most anesthesiologists choose to live in major urban areas.
 There is no doubt this law, although probably well-intended, will continue to make this problem worse for these people who already suffer from a shortage of medical care, while at the same time infringing on people’s right to earn a living.